 The vision of the Great Lakes Research Center (GLRC) is to become a world-class institute in interdisciplinary aquatic sciences, policy, engineering, and technology.
 We will develop unparalleled strength and expertise in four core areas: aquatic ecology and ecosystem dynamics, marine engineering and technology, aquatic resources and human dimensions, and education and outreach.
 Research at the GLRC will not only advance our knowledge in these four areas of focus but will also inform resource managers and the general public, enabling them to advance the sustainable use of freshwater resources.

-Computer-aided engineering and modeling are used extensively.
-KRC provides opportunities for undergraduate students, graduate students, and faculty to perform research in several areas: composite materials, finite element methods, and vehicle dynamics modeling.
+With close proximity to campus, KRC provides ample opportunities for undergraduate students, graduate students, and faculty to perform collaborative research in many areas of vehicle development.

 The mission of the Michigan Tech Research Institute (MTRI) is to